JeffreyHuangToronto/Authentication/README.md

-# Authentication
+# Authentication with Auth 0
 A template that I can follow to implement authentication on specific urls.
+This is authentication using Auth0.

 ## Setup
 1. Clone